 Prisk is a motivational speaker, and is the president and founder of Prisk Communication – an award-winning public speaking and communication skills training and coaching company based in San Diego, providing services nationally and internationally.

-In 1994, she received the San Diego Business Journal’s Award for Women Who Mean Business.
+In 1994 and 2016, she received the San Diego Business Journal’s Award for Women Who Mean Business.
 In 1995, Prisk was a finalist in Bank of America’s first Enterprise Award Program, as well as an honoree in the Women Together Awards.
 In 1999, she was honored as a regional finalist in Working Woman magazine’s first Entrepreneurial Excellence Award Program.
 In 2006, Prisk received a Living Legacy Award from the Women’s International Center (WIC).
 In 2008, she received a Community Leader Award from the UCSD Student-Run Free Dental Clinic Project.
 She was a nominee in 2009 in San Diego Magazine’s Women of Worth Awards.
 In 2011, she received a YWCA TWIN Award, and in 2013, she was an Athena Pinnacle Awards finalist and Heilbron Awards finalist.